yanivnizan/wp-store/README.md

 ## Debugging

-If you want to see full debug messages from wp-store you just need add before initialization :
+If you want to see full debug messages from wp-store you just need add before initialization:

 	```cs
 	SoomlaConfig.logDebug = true;
 	```